-Activity Matters of Control CI The construction or alteration of a building that is not provide for under Rule 15.11.1 where a Consent Notice is registered against the Record of Title confirming that a geotechnical assessment has been approved at the time of subdivision and the approved geotechnical report confirms that the groun is suitable for building development and the building development is in accordance with any recommendations of the geotechnical report. approved at the time of subdivision have been incorporated in the building design. (b) Whether confirmation is provided from a suitably experienced and qualified geotechnical engineer that confirms the proposed building development is consistent with the recommendations and requirements of the
+Activity Matters of Control CI The construction or alteration of a building that is not provided for under Rule 15.11.1 where a Consent Notice is registered against the Record of Title confirming that a geotechnical assessment has been approved at the time of subdivision and the approved geotechnical report confirms that the ground is suitable for building development and the building development is in accordance with any recommendations of the geotechnical report. (a) The degree to which the requirements and recommendations of the geotechnical report approved at the time of subdivision have been incorporated in the building design. (b) Whether confirmation is provided from a suitably experienced and qualified geotechnical engineer that confirms the proposed building development is consistent with the recommendations and requirements of the geotechnical report approved at the time of subdivision.